Handling Redirects

 - The user has applied filters or facets (not a pristine search)

-- The search phrase does not match any configured redirect source
+- The search phrase does not match any configured redirect source or phrase mapping

 - The matched entity is ambiguous (e.g., a category name exists in multiple category paths)